 In 2016, I entered into the world of travel hacking and absolutely can not believe how many deals are out there for regular people like you and me to scoop up.
 To date, we’ve saved over $4,000+ on travel in just the past year, and my gears are already turning for the next one.

 This is the tricky one.
 It seems like every time you turn on the news there is always some new debate about how and when medical care coverage will change.

 Regardless, there will most likely be some cost associated with this topic.
 But remember: If you’re 65 or older, you can file for Medicare.
 If you’re younger than that, then check out this page for ideas on where to find good coverage.

 Keeping an eye on the thermostat and not running the air conditioner all the time are your best bets here.
 Moving to a smaller house doesn’t hurt either!

 An inexpensive family cell phone plan can be purchased these days for less than $100 per month.
 It can be even lower than that if you don’t upgrade your phone every time a new one comes out.

 If you really want to get frugal, FaceTime Video / Audio and other WiFi calling options are free over your Internet connection.

 TV / Internet:

 Readers – What’s the least amount of money you believe you could comfortably live off of?
-How much does that calculate out to in terms of the minimum amount of retirement savings you’d need?
+How much does this reduce your retirement savings goal by?